baasman/qualipy/docs/index.rst

 Qualipy (v0.1.0)
 ===================================

-Qualipy is a library designed to track and monitor real-time data and provide automated anomaly detection, reporting, and analysis on that data.
+Qualipy is a library designed to track and monitor real-time and retrospective data and provide automated anomaly detection, reporting, and analysis on that data.

 It does the following: